OctopusDeploy/blog/blog/2020-09/choco-laptop-install/index.md

  - Chocolatey
 ---

 I recently picked up a new Dell XPS 15" laptop after being on a Macbook Pro for the last 2 years.
 I looked back at Bob Walkers [Automating developer machine setup with Chocolatey](https://octopus.com/blog/automate-developer-machine-setup-with-chocolatey) blog, and it got me thinking about how I could automate it with [Chocolatey](chocolatey.org/) and [Runbooks](https://octopus.com/docs/runbooks).
+I would recommend spending time going through Bob's blog before or after reading this blog as it may help if you're new to Chocolatey.

 I use Chocolatey a lot when provisioning Cloud and On-Premises servers and, in the past when I was working in Operations and using Infrastructure as Code I used Chocolatey to install a range of tools on Servers, Laptops and Desktops.
 I recently presented a Webinar with Paul Broadwith from Chocolatey about [Operations Automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg) which displayed how easy this was to do with Runbooks on Cloud infrastructure.
+In the webinar, we focus on using ARM Templates, Octopus Runbooks and Chocolatey to provision Developer machines and Server on [Azure](https://azure.microsoft.com/en-gb/overview/what-is-azure/).

+The problem I am trying to solve here, is to automate all of my packages in a single Octopus Runbook using Chocolatey to install every application I use in my day to day role.
+Also, everyone loves a fresh install of Windows, and I am no different.
+There's something fresh about a brand new install, and I may look at refreshing my laptop every so often, and I wanted a way to automate that and make it as painless as possible.
+I'd also like to share this with other members of my team so they can use this script whenever they want to re-prep their windows laptop or even a server.

 !toc

-## What is Chocolatey?
+## What is Chocolatey

 Chocolatey is a Package Manager for Windows.
 It's an open source project that provides Developers, Operations and everything in between a way to manage, install and upgrade software across their Windows estate.
 Chocolatey is focussed on helping making managing Windows software easier, more streamlined and accessible to everyone using a Windows computer.
 If you want to find out more about installing Chocolatey without Runbooks then check out the Chocolatey Install [doc](https://chocolatey.org/install).